Club Atlético River Plate (Montevideo): Last years

 River Plate was coached by Guillermo Almada between April 2011 and June 2015.
 During those years River Plate positioned among the top six almost every season, qualifying for CONMEBOL official tournaments.
 Some key important players in those years were: Michael Santos, Cristian González, Damián Frascarelli, Leandro Rodríguez, Cristian Techera, Gabriel Marques, Gabriel Leyes, Gonzalo Porras, Felipe Avenatti, Lucas Olaza, Sebastián Taborda among others.
 The highest point of this process was reached after qualifying for the 2016 Copa Libertadores, the first time in club's history.
 They were drawn in group B along with Rosario Central, Palmeiras, and fellow Uruguayans Club Nacional.
 They drew 3 games, earning 3 points, and ended in last place of the group.

-After Guillermo Almada joined Barcelona SC, since June 2015 until September 2016, Juan Ramón Carrasco was the coach of the first roster with disastrous results (a very different situation from his first campaign).
+After Guillermo Almada joined Barcelona of Ecuador, since June 2015 until September 2016, Juan Ramón Carrasco was the coach of the first roster with disastrous results (a very different situation from his first campaign).

 After Pablo Tiscornia and Jorge Giordano, Jorge Fossati took over as manager, in June 2019 until April 2021.
-Since then, Gustavo Díaz is being in charge of the first squad.
+During Fossati's tenure, River Plate made the third stage of the 2020 Copa Sudamericana, where they eliminated Colombian powerhouse and two-time Libertadores champion Atlético Nacional in the second stage, 4–2 on aggregate.
+In the round of 16 they were only eliminated through away goals against Universidad Católica.
+Their league form was indifferent: in the Apertura they finished twelfth and in the Clausura they finished eighth, for an aggregate table position of eighth in the table.

+In April 2021, Gustavo Díaz took over as head coach.
+This season was almost the same as the previous one, with the club finishing eighth in the aggregate table again, although securing a Sudamericana spot unlike what occurred in the 2020 season.

+The club had a poor showing in the 2022 Copa Sudamericana, finishing last in their group with two wins and four losses, which cost Gustavo Diaz his position as head coach.